What can I do with a Communication major?

 For more information, please contact Mark Lewis (Co-Director, Workout Director), Michael Stauffer (Co-Director, Designer) or Andy Mangin (Technical Director).

 What opportunities are there in Debate and Forensics?

 The Communication Department oversees a competitive speaking program in parliamentary debate.
 The Argumentation and Debate course (COMM 252) is the preparatory course for intercollegiate debate.
 Using a competitive debate format, the course highlights persuasive speaking and argument theory.

 Advanced Performance (COMM 353) and Persuasion (COMM 363) offer students the opportunity to expand their understanding of social influence and enact strategies to affect attitudinal and behavioral change.
 Courses in Theory (Comm 302) and Criticism (Comm 312) provide the intellectual context for debate as a civil art.

 For more information, please contact Rebecca Sietman, the Director of Debate.

 How can I develop my interest in Journalism?

 Students interested in pursuing a career in Journalism have several options.
 The Journalism Certificate provides an overall educational experience designed to prepare students for graduate school or entry-level positions.
-Students also can purse Journalism through the Media Studies concentration of the Communication Major, which includes courses in Journalism (COMM 215), Media Performance (COMM 242) and Writing for Media (COMM 343).
+Students also can pursue Journalism through the Media Studies concentration of the Communication Major, which includes courses in Journalism (COMM 215), Media Performance (COMM 242) and Writing for Media (COMM 343).
 Internships (COMM 496) develop field-specific training in newspaper writing and editing, magazine publication, marketing and public relations, advertising agencies, television studios, web design and corporate communications.
 Occasional department lectures, site visits, classes and chapels feature guests with journalistic backgrounds.